hazcoper/WifiLock/README.md

 # WifiLock
-Python script that locks computer with a certain network is not present
+Python script that locks computer when a certain network is not present